-If you find anything before Windows 10 installed, it’s probably not worth it.
-It means that you will have to pay for a license for Windows 10, and perhaps the work to get it installed or upgraded, depending on your skill level.
+If it has anything older than Windows 7 installed, you will have to pay for a license for Windows 10 and perhaps the work to get it installed or upgraded, depending on your skill level.

 7. Use it for a minimum of 20 minutes